-As a result of the current economic conditions, there has been a sharp decrease in tenders for civil engineering works, including for public sector projects.
-The allocation of funds for civil engineering projects within the annual budget for each of the countries where Ferrovial is present or targeting is mainly dependent on two factors: the budgetary policies of the relevant government and the economic conditions existing at the time.
-For example, in Spain, there has been a decline of 44.2% in the market levels of tendered civil engineering works, between 2011 and 2012.
+As a result of the economic conditions during the recent global recession, there has been a sharp decrease in tenders for civil engineering works, including for public sector projects.
+The allocation of funds for civil engineering projects within the annual budget for each of the countries where Ferrovial is present or which it is targeting is mainly dependent on two factors: the budgetary policies of the relevant government and the economic conditions existing at the time.
+For example, in Spain, there has been a decline of 46.7% in the market levels of tendered civil engineering works between 2012 and 2013.
 A further decrease in the spending on development and execution of civil engineering projects by governments and local authorities could adversely affect the business, financial condition and results of operations of Ferrovial.